fredericraymond/microbiome-summer-school-2017-metagenomics/README.md

 mpiexec -n 2 Ray \
 ```

-mpiexec is the paralellization software used by Ray.
+Mpiexec is the paralellization software used by Ray.
 The "-n" allows to indicate how many processors should be used for the analysis.
 For this tutorial, we will be using 2 cores.
 In a real project, the number of processors will depend on the amount of sequence to be assembled and on the size of the profiling datasets (which we will explain soon).
 To assemble a single genome, we often use a value of 32 while for complex microbiomes we can use up to 128 and 256 processors.

 ```
  -o \